kvnmcg/Material-design-Lite/README.md

 Basic template for a project that uses Google's [Material Design Lite](https://getmdl.io/)

 # Development dependencies
 This project uses [Yarn](https://yarnpkg.com) to manage dependencies.
-Install via npm if you have it:
+On macOS install via npm if you have it:

 ```
 npm install yarn -g